Home ยป About This Blog

 Me

-My passion for food is more recent; I barely even stepped foot in a kitchen until I moved out for college.
+I barely stepped foot in a kitchen until I moved out for college.
 Baking, then cooking, quickly took over my life, and I devoured every cookbook and food science textbook I could find.
-I love that cooking is a little bit of art and a little bit of science.
-And adding some cultural knowledge about a dish makes each mealtime experience even richer and more fulfilling.
-There’s something new to learn about this world with every recipe.

 When I’m not doing taxes at my day job, I’m either travelling, exploring new restaurants, trying to learn Spanish, or watching Formula 1 with my boyfriend.
 (I am and always will be an #EO31 fan!)